 Jannah Theme License is not validated, Go to the theme options page to validate the license, You need a single license for each domain name.

-Hurricane David, Dominica
+Hurricane David Destroyed Dominica

 Hurricane David made landfall on August 29, 1979, during Dominica’s Hurricane Season as a Category 5 storm, profoundly affecting the island with its severe destruction.
-It landed with winds exceeding 150 mph, causing widespread destruction across the island, particularly in Roseau, the capital.
+It landed with winds exceeding 150 mph, causing widespread devastation across the island, particularly in Roseau, the capital.
 This event is significant in Dominica’s history, showcasing the island’s vulnerability to natural disasters and the critical need for enhanced disaster preparedness.

 Hurricane David Hits Dominica